 The print quality of print on demand has improved to the point that it is virtually indistinguishable from an offset-printed book, allowing self-published books to look just as professional as James Patterson’s latest bestseller.

 POD has come a long way since it was first created, adding a variety of color options, binding types, the ability to have jacketed or unjacketed hardcovers, crisp text and graphics, a wide array of trim sizes, and different options for color interiors.
-You can opt for standard color books, which are less expensive to produce, or choose a premium-color option that includes saddle stitching.
+You can opt for standard color books, which are less expensive to produce, or choose a premium-color option.
 With POD, the choice is yours.
 And when you use IngramSpark to tie POD in directly with book distribution, you get POD service bundled with ebook distribution to 40,000 retail and libraries worldwide.
 Ingram has continued to invest in POD technology and is considered the global leader, with print facilities around the globe working to print and ship your books where they need to go when they need to get there.

 Not all books lend themselves to POD because of special design elements or nonstandard trim sizes.
 Additionally, when a book really starts selling well, POD might not be the most economical way to go.
 But, for most independent publishers, IngramSpark offers an ideal solution to test the demand of your book through POD and ebook distribution.
 Update content whenever you want, remove the burden of shipping your book to your readers, and perpetually make a title “available.”